 NOTE: Trust fund assets are as of June 30 each year.
 Investment expenses may not equal annual totals because of rounding.
-Data for FY21 is in draft form because VRS's FY21 Annual Report has not been finalized.
+Data for FY22 is in draft form because VRS's FY22 Annual Report has not been finalized.
 External fees include management and performance fees paid to third parties that invest VRS assets.
 They also include fees paid to the bank that serves as the trust fund's custodian and legal fees.
 Investment department operating expenses include all staff, IT, facility, and contract services fees (other than those captured in external fees) related to the investment department's routine operations.

 Although VRS investment expenses have increased overall, they remain lower than the investment expenses of peer retirement systems.
 VRS subscribes to and participates with a cost measurement and investment fee benchmarking service, CEM Benchmarking, to annually review its investment expenses and compare them to peers.
 CEM looked at VRS expenses as a percentage of the trust fund, measured in basis points.
-CEM reported that VRS investment expenses increased to 68 basis points in 2019 after steadily decreasing over the previous four years.
-The increase reflects VRS's greater exposure to private markets, which are more expensive than stock and bond management.
-However, compared to the peer average adjusted for fund size and asset mix, VRS expenses were six basis points lower.
-The gap between VRS's investment expenses and its peers has also increased since 2019 (Figure 5).
-The difference in basis points between VRS and its peer average over this period ranged from the equivalent of \$7 million to \$47 million in lower total investment expenses depending on the year.
+CEM reported that VRS investment expenses increased slightly in 2020 to 69 basis points and remained at this level in 2021.
+The increase in 2020, and the larger increase in 2019, reflect VRS's greater exposure to private markets, which are more expensive than stock and bond management.
+However, compared with the peer average adjusted for fund size and asset mix, VRS expenses were six basis points lower in 2021.
+The gap between VRS's investment expenses and its peers has remained relatively steady in recent years (Figure 5).
+Over the last five years, the difference in basis points between VRS and its peers' average ranged from the equivalent of \$41 million to \$61 million in lower total investment expenses, depending on the year.
 (CEM's reported investment expenses are different than those reported by VRS because CEM reports on a calendar year basis and adjusts expenses and assets to allow comparison with peers.)